Thibault-21/converter/README.md

 # converter
-A currency converter with react
+A currency converter with react legacy code